sakachin2/VBOCR/VBOCRsrc/VBOCR/helps/README.en.txt

 (UTF8 encoding)
 *********************************************************************************************
+V1.06 : 2018/01/08

+Adjust marking position of recognized char when rotated by one degree.

 V1.05 : 2018/01/06

 Support rotation by 1 degree each to enable recognize image with a litte slope.